Establishment Clause: Incorporation

 Prior to the enactment of the Fourteenth Amendment to the United States Constitution in 1868, the Supreme Court generally held that the substantive protections of the Bill of Rights did not apply to state governments.
-Subsequently, under the Incorporation doctrine, the Bill of Rights has been broadly applied to limit state and local government as well.
+Subsequently, by the Incorporation doctrine, the Bill of Rights has been broadly applied to limit state and local government as well.
 The process of incorporating the two Religion Clauses in the First Amendment was twofold.
 The first step was the Supreme Court's conclusion in 1940 that the Free Exercise Clause was made applicable to the states through the Fourteenth Amendment.
 Conceptually, this raised few difficulties: the Due Process Clause protects those rights in the Bill of Rights "implicit in the concept of ordered liberty," and free exercise of religion is a quintessential individual right (and had been recognized as such at the state level from the beginning).

-Incorporation of the Establishment Clause in 1947 proved to be problematic in several ways and subject to critique.
-The controversy surrounding Establishment Clause incorporation primarily stems from the fact that one of the intentions of the Establishment Clause was to prevent Congress from interfering with state establishments of religion that existed at the time of the founding (at least six states had established religions at the founding) – a fact conceded by even those members of the Court who believe the Establishment Clause was made applicable to the states through incorporation.
+Incorporation of the Establishment Clause in 1947 proved to be problematic in several ways and subject to criticism.
+The controversy concerning its incorporation results primarily from the fact that one of the intentions of the Establishment Clause was to prevent Congress from interfering with state establishments of religion that existed at the time of the founding (at least six states had established religions at the founding) – a fact conceded by even those members of the Court who believe the Establishment Clause was made applicable to the states through incorporation.
 Critics, such as Clarence Thomas, have also argued that the Due Process Clause of the Fourteenth Amendment is understood to incorporate only individual rights found in the Bill of Rights; the Establishment Clause, unlike the Free Exercise Clause (which critics readily concede protects individual rights), does not purport to protect individual rights.

 Financial assistance

-Prior to American independence, most of the original colonies supported religious activities with taxes, with each colony often choosing a single church as their official religion.
+Prior to American independence, most of the original colonies supported religious activities with taxes, with several colonies choosing a single church as its official religion.
 These official churches enjoyed privileges not granted to other religious groups.
-Massachusetts and Connecticut supported the Congregational church through tax.
+Massachusetts and Connecticut supported the Congregational church by taxes.
 In colonial South Carolina, the Anglican Church benefited from church taxes.
-Other colonies would more generally support religion by requiring taxes that would partially fund religious institutions - taxpayers could direct payments to the Protestant denomination of their choosing.
+Other colonies would more generally assist religion by requiring taxes that would partially fund religious institutions - taxpayers could direct payments to the Protestant denomination of their choosing.
 Only the colonies of Delaware, New Jersey, Pennsylvania and Rhode Island did not require a tax to support religion.
 During and after the American Revolution, religious minorities, such as the Methodists and the Baptists, argued that taxes to support religion violated freedoms won from the British.
-Defenders of the practice argued that government needed to fund religious institutions because public virtue depended on these institutions which could not survive purely on private support.
+Defenders of the practice argued that government needed to fund religious institutions because public virtue depended on these institutions which could not survive purely on private donations.

 The Supreme Court first considered the question of financial assistance to religious organizations in Bradfield v.
 Roberts (1899).
 The federal government had funded a hospital operated by a Roman Catholic institution.
 In that case, the Court ruled that the funding was to a secular organization – the hospital – and was therefore permissible.